 Diagnostic Surgical procedure in India

-It evaluates the integrity of the Reproductive organs & their Relationship to other pelvic Structures.
+It evaluates the integrity of the Reproductive organs and their Relationship to other pelvic Structures.
 For e.g.:

 - Dilatation & Curettage